 St. Nikolaus, Mariahilf, Hötting and Mühlau

 The transport routes to the east led directly through today's St-Nikolaus-Gasse.
-For a very long time, St Nicholas was considered a wretched part of the city.
-It is no coincidence that the district bears the name of St Nicholas of Myra, as he was, among other things, the patron saint of those less favoured by life, such as prostitutes and criminals.
-St. Nicholas was home to everything that was not wanted in the city but was necessary for its functioning, such as the execution site, popularly known as Köpflplatz, and the penitentiary and workhouse.
-From the Middle Ages until 1789, the special sickhouse for people with infectious diseases such as the plague was located here.
-While the normal hospital was still in the immediate vicinity of the town, the infectious sick and the socially most vulnerable in society were kept further away from the centre.
-The Jewish cemetery was also located in St. Nikolaus am Judenbühel, just below the Alpine Zoo.
+For a long time, St Nicholas was considered a miserable part of the city.
+St Nicholas was home to everything that was not wanted in the city but was necessary for it to function.
+Execution centres, poorhouses and prisons were located outside the walls.
+The Jewish cemetery was also located in St Nicholas on Judenbühel, just below the Alpenzoo.
 The drinking water pipeline from the Nordkette, which was built under Maximilian in 1485 and fed Innsbruck's fountains, ran through St. Nikolaus.
 Innsbruck was very fortunate to have access to fresh drinking water from the nearby mountains.
 Until the drinking water pipeline was built, Innsbruck, like other towns, was dependent on the water in the fountains.
 The water was often stale and full of pathogens.
 It was not for nothing that beer and wine were considered safer everyday drinks than water.

 The name Koatlackler für seine Anwohner kommt einerseits von den häufig überlaufenden Wasserleitungen, die die Stadt von den Bergen kommend versorgten, andererseits von Überschwemmungen und dem von der Stadt abgeleiteten, verschmutzten Wasser, das flussabwärts in St. Nikolaus landete, eben in der Koatlackn.
 Einen großen Teil zur Verunreinigung trugen auch die Metzger und die Fleischbank an der Innbrücke bei, die ihre Fleischabfälle im Inn entsorgten, der sie flussabwärts trug.
 Heute finden sich in den „bunten“ Stadtteilen Anpruggens, St. Nikolaus und Mariahilf, entlang des Inns viele Kneipen, Lokale und kleine Geschäfte.